smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

   * topojson_runtime: Time to convert geoJSON to topoJSON (S),
   * file_size: Transferred file size in bytes,
   * transfer_time: Time to transfer file (S),
-  * uncompress_time: Time to uncompress file (S)/undefined if file not compressed,
+  * uncompress_time: Time to uncompress file (S) or undefined if file not compressed,
-  * uncompress_size: Size of uncompressed file in bytes
+  * uncompress_size: Size of uncompressed file in bytes or undefined if file not compressed
 * message: 			Processing messages, including debug from topoJSON
 * fields: 			Array of fields; includes all from request plus any additional fields set as a result of processing

 Response object - errors:

 * error: 			Error message (if present)
 * no_files: 		Numeric, number of files
 * field_errors: 	Number of errors in processing fields
 * file_list: 		Array file objects: